elsehow/timesink/README.md

 # timesink

-periodically poll a URL. get a kefir stream of responses.
+got a timeserver? get a stream of

-works in node and the browser!

 ## installation